tizhou86/xpu-k8s-stack/README.md

 ### Prerequisite

-If your cluster don't have xpu device plugin installed, you should deploy it with the yaml under the deployment/xpu-device-plugin, choose either dedicated mode or shared mode.
+If your cluster don't have xpu device plugin installed, you should deploy it with the yaml under the deployment/xpu-device-plugin.

 ### Usage